 Indigenous Land and Sea Ranger program

-Through the Queensland Indigenous Land and Sea Ranger Program, the Queensland Government partners with Indigenous communities to care for land and sea country, provide jobs and training and engage future generations.
+Through the Queensland Indigenous Land and Sea Ranger Program, the Queensland Government partners with First Nations communities to care for land and sea country, provide jobs and training and engage future generations.

-Rangers share their knowledge, skills and experience at annual Indigenous Land and Sea ranger workshops (PDF, 10.4MB), at which ranger teams from across the state gather, hear stories of success, meet with partners, and undertake local field trips to broaden their understanding of conservation approaches.
+Rangers share knowledge at annual Indigenous Land and Sea ranger workshops , at which ranger teams from across the state gather, hear stories of success, meet with partners and undertake local field trips to broaden their understanding of caring for country approaches.

-DES works with ranger groups to diversify their income and attract other investors.
-DES invites other investors to partner in supporting this highly successful program and a partnership prospectus is available, highlighting the opportunities to sponsor Indigenous ranger groups.
+The program works with ranger groups to diversify their income and attract other investors.
+Other investors are invited to partner in supporting this highly successful program and a partnership prospectus is available, highlighting the opportunities to sponsor Indigenous ranger groups.

-The success of Indigenous ranger programs in delivering outcomes for Indigenous communities in conservation, social and economic terms has been confirmed through evaluation and other studies.
-These include a 2015 evaluation of the program which found that it is delivering on its conservation, Indigenous participation and economic objectives.
+The success of Indigenous ranger programs in delivering outcomes for First Nations communities in environmental, social and economic terms has been confirmed through a variety of evaluations and other studies.
+These include a 2015 evaluation of the program which found that it is delivering on its conservation, First Nations participation and economic objectives.